-Erectile dysfunction (ED), or impotence, is a concern for millions of men around the world.
-In the United States alone, over 18 million men suffer from ED, according to the Johns Hopkins Bloomberg School of Public Health.
-While men over age 70 are more likely to have ED, even men in their 20s can experience the problem.
+Erectile dysfunction (ED) concerns millions of men around the world.
+In the United States alone, over 30 million men suffer from ED.
+Men over 70 are more likely to have ED, but even men in their 20s can experience ED.

-Are there over-the-counter (OTC) treatments that can help with this condition?
-Read on to find out.
+Fortunately, over-the-counter (OTC) treatments can help with this condition.

 - oral medications